 Lowcock’s Lemonade seems to hold a special place in the hearts of people from the North East of England.
 English comedian and TV personality, Vic Reeves, makes passing reference to Lowcock’s Lemonade in his memoir which you can buy on Amazon.com or preview here on Google Books.

-- Lowcock’s Lemonade started in Stranton, Hartlepool, UK in 1880 (famous for its spring water)
+- Lowcock’s Lemonade started in Stranton, Hartlepool, UK.
+An area famous for its spring water.

-- Lowcock’s was stated by Joseph and Margaret Lowcock (I’m no relation according to my Ancestry.com research)
+- Lowcock’s was started by Joseph and Margaret Lowcock (I’m no relation according to my Ancestry.com research)

 - Lowcock’s Lemonade was originally home-made Lemonade by Joseph and Margaret.

-- In 1909, Lowcock’s Lemonade moved to Middlesborough, UK spearheaded by Walter Lowcock (the eldest son).
+- In 1909, Lowcock’s Lemonade moved to Greta St, Middlesbrough, UK spearheaded by Walter Lowcock (the eldest son).

-- Walter passed away at age 33 and his son Martin ran the company with his mother until his death in 1973.
+- Walter passed away at age 33 and his son Martin took over operations of the Lowcock’s Lemonade company with his mother.

-- In 2006/7 the brand re-appeared under license from the family, but then disappeared again within 2 years
+- the Lowcock’s Lemonade brand re-appeared under license from the family but disappeared within 2 years

-- The bottles were made of glass and Lowcock’s Lemonade encouraged recycling with a 10p refund on a returned bottle.
+- The Lowcock’s Lemonade bottles were made of glass and Lowcock’s Lemonade signs often encouraged recycling with a 10p refund on a returned bottle.

 - Lowcock’s Lemonade collectible Lledo trucks (or Lorry’s if you’re from the UK) can be found on eBay.

 There is a Facebook Page associated with the 2006 re-launch which can be found here.
-I do not know who owns or maintains the page and it looks abandoned.
+The page was auto-created by Facebook and is abandoned.
 So if you interact with the page, you do so at your own risk.